Nodeclient/Mira-DB/readme.md

 ----
 ### What makes mira-db different?
  > Mira-db is a non-relational database

- > Stored, each database is actually a reserved folder and each folder names same your database name.
-And each database table are a binary encrypted JSON files.
+ > Stored, table are a binary encrypted JSON files.

  > You can manually set restricts and each user has access to nine (boolean) types of permission for a table.